MarioLiebisch/Advent-of-Code-2021/README.md

 This is mostly for those that are curious.
 If you want to look at the code, experiment with it, change it, etc. be my guest.

 ## Running from command line

-For this year I decided to try something new and use [Go](https://golang.org/).
-We'll see how it goes…

 To run the code for any given day, use the following line (replacing `1` with the number of the desired day):